We Finally Have An Update On "Mindhunter" Season 3

 Erik Messerschmidt, who worked on the second season as its cinematographer, shared that he has no idea what's next for the show — but just like Mindhunter stans, he's keeping his fingers crossed for a third season.

 "I’ve heard things are on hold for a little bit.
 We’ll see.
 Who knows?”
 Messerschmidt told Collider in a new interview.
-“But it would be an honor to go back."
+“But it would be an honour to go back."

 "I love working with David and adore the cast and the crew, and it’s been an incredible period of my life for certain," he continued.
 "I’ve been really blessed to have the opportunity to work on it and contribute to it.
 It’s been particularly important and poignant in my career.
 But yeah, I don’t know.
 I don’t know what’s going on.”